michaeluno/custom-scrollbar/readme.txt

 If you have such a problem, fix their height by adding a scrollbar to the element with this plugin.

+After installing it, go to Dashboard -> Appearance -> Scrollbars.
+Set a selector and height.
+That's it.

 Nots: you need a basic understanding of CSS (jQuery) selectors to use this plugin.

 = Features =